Linus-Mussmaecher/rucola/README.md

  - `dynamic_filter` is set to `true` by default, but can be set to `false` to cause your select view to only filter upon pressing enter and not while typing.
  - `vault_path` is the path to your default vault that will be used by rucola unless overwritten by a command line positional argument.
  - `theme` is the name of the `.toml`-theme file to configure rucola's visual appearance.
+ - `stats_show` is set to `Both` by default and configures which statistics blocks are shown at which time on the select screen.
+   It can have one of three values:
+   - `Both`: Both global and local stats are always shown.
+   - `Local`: Only local stats are shown always, global stats are shown never.
+     Note that you can still see the same values as global stats when using an empty filter.
+   - `Relevant`: When you have no filter set, the global stats are shown.
+     Otherwise, local stats are shown.
+     This setting therefore avoids showing duplicating stats at all times.
  - `default_extension` is the extension appended to notes created by rucola, `.md` by default.
  - `file_types` lists all types of files to be indexed by rucola when opening a folder.
    Per default, this is set to `["markdown"]`, tracking files with the extions `.md`, `.markdown`, ...